 What is a Periodic Inventory System?

-Having a periodic inventory system means updating the inventory balance periodically, at the beginning and at the end of an accounting period.
-Which also means that the books are only accurate periodically.
+A periodic inventory system is a bookkeeping method based on counting and marking down your items.
+It means updating the inventory balance periodically, at the beginning and at the end of an accounting period.
+This also means that the books are only accurate periodically.

-To do this, stock take (i.e. a physical count) is used to measure the level of inventory and to calculate the cost of goods sold (COGS).
+To update the inventory balance, stock take (i.e. a physical count) is used to measure the level of inventory and to calculate the cost of goods sold (COGS).

 Because manufacturing companies often carry inventory items in the thousands, stocktake could be very time-consuming.
 That is why a physical count is usually performed once a month, once per quarter, or even less frequently.

 Accordingly, the inventory account and cost of goods sold (COGS) numbers are current only once per period – in the time directly after stocktake.

 Furthermore, in a periodic inventory system, purchases are recorded in a separate purchases account from where information passes on to the inventory balance only at the end of the accounting period.